Port Melbourne SC

 Port Melbourne SC is an Australian soccer club based in Port Melbourne, a suburb of Melbourne, Victoria.
 The club was formed in 1968 by local Greek Australians, and was promoted over the years to the Victorian Premier League in 1994.
 It spent the years 1994–2003 in the Victorian Premier League, winning the minor premiership twice, but was unable to secure the title during its time in the VPL.
-The club currently competes in the National Premier Leagues Victoria.
+The club currently competes in the Victoria Premier League 1.

 History

 The club was formed in 1968 by local Greek Australians.
 The club spent the majority of its early years in the lower Divisions of Victorian football.
 From 1973 to 1989, the club competed between Victorian League Division 2 and 3.
 The club was promoted to Victorian League Division 1 for the first time in 1989, but were relegated back to Division 2 in 1991.

 The club then achieved successive promotions in 1992 and 1993 to take Port Melbourne to the Victorian Premier League for the first time in its history in 1994.
 The club managed to make the finals in its first season in the competition and went all the way to the grand final after wins against Sunshine George Cross and Bulleen Lions, but lost the final to Preston Lions FC.
 The following year, Port were minor premiers in the VPL for the first time in their history, but successive losses in the finals series meant the season finished on a disappointing note.
 Port Melbourne made an application to join the NSL ahead of the 1995/96 season however this move was not approved and the club remained in the Victorian system.
 The club were minor premiers again in 2001, but once more lost the grand final, this time to Heidelberg United FC.

 The Sharks were relegated to Victorian State League Division 1 at the end of 2003 season and then again to Victorian State League Division 2 after season 2007.
 After spending two-years in State 2 South East, the FFV unilaterally decided to place them in Division 2 North West in Season 2010.
 Eric Vassiliadis was appointed as player-manager and the club was promoted as Champions having lost only one match and having only conceded seven goals all season.

 In season 2011 the club lead the league for 21 rounds but failed to gain promotion in the last game of the season where they lost to Pascoe Vale and thus ensured season 2012 will again be played in State League 1.
 They backed it up in 2012 with an outstanding season, finishing runners up in the State Knockout Cup and went on and secured promotion to the Victorian Premier League for 2013.
 During the 2012 season, Vassiliadis retired from playing but continued in his role as Manager at the club.